laurent22/joplin/readme/apps/to-dos.md

 **On desktop**, right-click a note, then click "Switch between note and to-do type":

-**On mobile**, open a note, open the note action menu (opened by clicking thee "︙" button), and finally click "convert to todo" or "convert to note":
+**On mobile**, open a note, open the note action menu (opened by clicking the "︙" button), and finally click "convert to todo" or "convert to note":

 ## Ordering to-dos